winglang/wing/docs/04-reference/winglang-spec.md

 Wing recommends the following formatting and naming conventions:

 - Interface names should start with capital letter "I"
-- Class, struct and interface names should be TitleCased
+- Class, struct, and interface names should be TitleCased
-- Members of classes and interfaces cannot share the same TitleCased representation as the declaring expression itself.
+- Members of classes, and interfaces cannot share the same TitleCased representation as the declaring expression itself.
 - Parentheses are optional in expressions.
 Any Wing expression can be surrounded by parentheses to enforce precedence, which implies that the expression inside